MeirSedlis/Symptom-Tracker/README.md

+# MEIR YOU MADE YOUR PASSWORD dupa #

 # Prime Solo Project Starting Repo
 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).